KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/README.md

   * Create, Read, Update, Delete
 * Used the device camera for taking pictures of receipts.
 * Application was built with localisation in mind (Strings put in resource file).
+* User can login using different identity providers (Google and Microsoft)
+* Developed the interface with user experience in mind:
+  * Simple UI that works on both mobile and desktop.
+  * Minimised number of controls on screen.
+  * Tried to minimise clicks needed to navigate around application.
+  * Used icons instead of text where appropriate.
+  * Added messages to inform the user of whats happening.
+  * Consistant colour theme throughout application.
 * Developed the application in an Agile manner:
   * Used the GitHub Flow
   * Used GitHub Issues